lencsegabor/siitperf/README.md

                        |                    |
                        +--------------------+

-Where X and Y are in {4, 6}, and even though SIIT implies that X <> Y, siitperf allows X=Y, thus siitperf can also be used as a classic RFC 2544 / RFC 5180 Tester.
+Where X and Y are in {4, 6}, and even though SIIT implies that X != Y, siitperf allows X==Y, thus siitperf can also be used as a classic RFC 2544 / RFC 5180 Tester.
 Siitperf was designed for research purposes, and it is quite resilient and tuneable, no constant values are "wired in", rather it takes a lot of parameters either from its "siitperf.conf" configuration file, or from command line.

 We note that testing with bidirectional traffic is a requirement, testing with unidirectional traffic is optional.